 Gallium Nitride Based Device Technology

-The III-V compound semiconductor gallium nitride (GaN) has outstanding intrinsic material properties for power device applications.
-The NaMLab GaN device development is focused on electronic power devices with high voltage operation.
-The High-Electron-Mobility-Transistor (HEMT) concept features a 2‑dimensional electron gas (2DEG) at the AlxGayN/GaN heterojunction interface.
+The III-V compound semiconductor Galliumnitride (GaN) has outstanding intrinsic material properties for power device applications.
+NaMLab’s GaN device development is focused on electronic power devices with high voltage operation.
+The High-Electron-Mobility-Transistor (HEMT) concept features a 2 dimensional electron gas (2DEG) at the AlxGa1-xN/GaN heterojunction interface.
 It represents the backbone of GaN power transistors with planar or lateral current conduction close to the wafer surface.
-The material for industrial fabrication consists primarily of MOCVD grown GaN on Si(111) substrates with diameter of 150 mm or 200 mm.
+The material for industrial device fabrication consists primarily of MOCVD grown GaN on Si(111) substrates with diameter of 200 mm.

 Fig. 1: Cross section MIS-HEMT device, process modules under investigation marked with circles.
-Below: image of processed 150 mm GaN-on-Si HEMT wafer with zoom in test chip die.
+Below: image of processed 150 mm GaN-on-Si HEMT wafer with zoom into test chip die.

 Contact